Edene Gebbie: 2020

-Gebbie was released from the South Sydney Rabbitohs team due to covid 19 reducing squad numbers to 32 players and he had to return to Papua New Guinea where he joined local club, Lae Snax Tigers where he was not given game time.
+Gebbie was released from the South Sydney Rabbitohs team due to COVID-19 reducing squad numbers to 32 players and he had to return to Papua New Guinea where he joined local club, Lae Snax Tigers where he was not given game time.

 2021

 Gebbie was named in the PNG Hunters 37-man train on squad to be based in Australia but had to withdraw.

 In March 2021, it was announced that Gebbie was offered and accepted a Train and Trial contract with the Wests Tigers.

 2022

 Edene Gebbie joined the Townsville Blackhawks for the 2022 season.
 Gebbie was named in the PNG Kumuls 2021 Rugby League world cup squad but had to withdraw due to a groin injury.

 2023

-Gebbie has rejoined the PNG Hunters for the 2023 Hostplus cup season.
+Gebbie joined the Port Moresby Vipers for the 2023 PNG Digicel Exxon Mobil cup season.

+2024

+Gebbie signs on with Whitehaven in the Championship joining fellow Papua New Guinean, Dion Aiye.

+2025

+Gebbie signs on with Doncaster for the 2025 season joining compatriots Watson Boas and Jason Tali.